Razorboot/LOVR-OOP-Graphics-Engine/documentation/home.md

 	* Particle objects are rendered using a soft particle system by comparing depth buffers.
 	* Particle objects have a multitude of options, meaning their appearance can be highly customized.
 * Changes to the Node Class:
-	* ``isible`` has been added as a property to all nodes, meaning they can be toggled on and off during rendering.
+	* ``visible`` has been added as a property to all nodes, meaning they can be toggled on and off during rendering.
 	* Model objects now have ``canCastShadows`` as a property.<br>
 ### Release Notes v0.2.0 (1/12/23):
 * Scene Graph system has been completely rewritten!